-One of the basic assumptions underlying the Rational Method is that runoff is linearly proportional to the average rainfall intensity during the time required for water to flow from the most remote part of the drainage area to the design point.
-In practice, the time of concentration is empirically estimated along the selected waterway through the catchment.
+One of the basic assumptions underlying the Rational Method is that runoff is linearly proportional to the average rainfall intensity during the time required for water to flow from the most remote part of the catchment to the design point.
+In practice, t{c} is empirically estimated along the selected drainage path through the catchment.

-To calculate the time of concentration, first divide the waterway into overland flow length and channelized flow lengths, according to the channel characteristics.
-For urban areas (tributary areas of greater than 20 percent impervious), the time of concentration, t_c , consists of an initial time or overland flow time, t_i , plus the channelized flow travel time, t_i , through the storm drain, paved gutter, roadside ditch, or channel.
-For non-urban areas, the time of concentration consists of an overland flow time, t_i , plus the time of travel in a defined drainage path, such as a swale, channel, or stream.
-Estimate the channelized travel time portion, t_i , of the time of concentration from the hydraulic properties of the conveyance element.
-Initial or overland flow time, on the other hand, will vary with surface slope, depression storage, surface cover, antecedent rainfall, and infiltration capacity of the soil, as well as distance of surface flow.
-Compute the time of concentration for both urban and non-urban areas using Equation 6-2:
+To calculate the time of concentration, first divide the waterway into overland flow length and channelized flow lengths, according to the drainage characteristics.
+For urban areas (tributary areas with imperviousness greater than 20%), t_c , consists of an initial time or overland flow time, t_i , plus the channelized flow travel time, t_i , through the storm drain, paved gutter, roadside ditch, or channel.
+For non-urban areas, t_c consists of an overland flow time, t_i , plus the time of travel in a defined drainage path such as a swale, channel, or stream.
+Estimate channelized travel time, t_i , from the hydraulic properties of the conveyance element.
+Initial or overland flow time varies based on factors including slope and length of the flow path, surface cover, depression storage, antecedent rainfall, and infiltration capacity of the soil.
+Compute the t_c for both urban and non-urban areas using Equation 6-2: